 700 years of British royal love stories

-As Harry and Meghan put a ring on it, we explore more than 700 years of British royal love stories
+As Harry and Meghan prepare for their first child, we explore more than 700 years of British royal love stories

 Prince Harry & Meghan Markle

 The story goes that Harry got down on one knee and proposed to Meghan while they were roasting a chicken at Nottingham Cottage.
 The couple of the moment managed to keep their engagement secret for weeks, until it was officially announced by Clarence House last November.
 Harry and Meghan were introduced by a mutual friend in summer 2016, and before long they were camping under the stars in Botswana.

 Prince William & Catherine Middleton

 In 2001, Catherine set off from her West Berkshire family home to study at Scotland’s University of St Andrews.
 She graduated in 2005 with a 2:1 in History of Art – and a rather famous friend.
 In 2010, Prince William proposed to Catherine with his late mother’s blue sapphire engagement ring.